prateeknayakpn24/text_summarization/README.md

 Open the summary.ipynb.
-Ihave used extractive approach for the text summarization
+I have used extractive approach for the text summarization